New Castle, Delaware: Utilities

 The Municipal Services Commission of the City of New Castle provides electricity and water to the city.
 The electric department is a member of the Delaware Municipal Electric Corporation.
 Natural gas service in New Castle is provided by Delmarva Power, a subsidiary of Exelon.
 The city's Public Works department provides trash and recycling collection to New Castle.

+Government

+Baylor Women's Correctional Institution of the Delaware Department of Correction is in an unincorporated area in New Castle County, and has a postal address stating "New Castle".